madwire/trooper/README.md

 ## Installation

-1. Super easy! `gem install trooper` or add it to your Gemfile `gem 'trooper'`
+1. Super easy! `gem install trooper --pre` or add it to your Gemfile `gem "trooper", "~> 0.6.0.beta"`
 2. Pop into your terminal and run `=> trooper init`
 3. Start building you deployment strategy :)